 Looking for book ideas for your tween?
 Reading is such a great past-time for kids of all ages, stimulating their imagination, and keeping them occupied too.
-I started reading when I was three, and my Mum had no problem getting me to go to bed, but turning the light off and stopping me reading was a challenge!
-Here are The Best Books for Kids Aged 8 to 12 years – a mixture of best-sellers and classics, and all guaranteed page-turners.
+The best thing is when you get a series by the same author as that can keep them reading.
+Here are 10 Brilliant Book Series for Kids Aged 8 to 12 years, all guaranteed page-turners.

-1. Harry Potter Box Set
+#1.
+Harry Potter

 The best-selling Harry Potter series continues to be a big hit with kids (and adults) of all ages.